-Andie MacDowell, 65, Gets Real About Feeling ‘Sexy’ as an ‘Older Woman’
+Andie MacDowell, 65, Gets Real About Feeling ‘Sexy’ As An ‘Older Woman’

-Andie MacDowell says she doesn’t feel “less sexy” as a 65-year-old woman than she did when she was younger.
+Andie MacDowell, 65, says she doesn’t feel “less sexy” as a 65-year-old woman than she did when she was younger.

 She wants women her age to “borrow from the boys” and embrace what getting older looks like, which is often graying hair and wrinkled skin.